-With Pay Off Debt, there’s no more wading through a bunch of conflicting opinions on the internet about what the “best” debt repayment method is.
+With Pay Off Debt app, there’s no more wading through conflicting opinions about what the “best” debt repayment method is.
 No more wondering which method might cost you the most interest, or get you out of debt the fastest.

-So if you’d love to watch your debt go down, track your progress, and know exactly when you could be debt free, then the Pay Off Debt app is for you…
+Would you love to watch your debt go down and know exactly when you could be debt free?
+Then the Pay Off Debt app is for you!

 The Pay Off Debt app can help you:

-- Decide on the repayment order that works best for you, whether that’s the debt snowball method, the debt avalanche, or something else entirely
+Decide on the repayment order that works best for you.
+Choose from the debt snowball method, the debt avalanche, or something else entirely.

 Use the payoff strategy of your choice to track your debt and progress, resulting in the most interest saved.

 Stay motivated by focusing on the real reason you’re getting out of debt.
 (You even add a picture of your kids to the Pay Off Debt app, or a house, or whatever photo symbolizes your “why”.)

 Organize your debts in one handy spot.
 This makes it easy to stay focused and celebrate every bit of progress as you work to become debt free!

 Plus, it might even help you feel great too!

 Speaking as someone who’s paid off over $147,000, I can tell you that paying off debt feels awesome!
 And I’m not the only one who feels that way.
 As one user said: